davidmalcolm/gcc-python-plugin/docs/tree.rst

       The :py:class:`gcc.Location` for this declaration

-   .. py:attribute:: is_artifical
+   .. py:attribute:: is_artificial

       (bool) Is this declaration a compiler-generated entity, rather than one provided by the user?

-      An example of such an "artifical" declaration occurs within the arguments of C++ methods: the initial `this` argument is a compiler-generated :py:class:`gcc.ParmDecl`.
+      An example of such an "artificial" declaration occurs within the arguments of C++ methods: the initial `this` argument is a compiler-generated :py:class:`gcc.ParmDecl`.